redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-4.2/index.md

 In ACM, application deployment artifact source definition is done with a `Channel` object.
 The `Channel` we're going to use today is going to be shared amongst all the clusters in our lab and it's already applied to the ACM Hub cluster.
 Let's look at that definition by clicking [here]({{ console_url }}/k8s/ns/{{ ns }}/apps.open-cluster-management.io~v1~Channel/rust-hello-world/yaml){:target="_blank"}.
 Note that the git repo called out in this `Channel` is the same repo that all of the other lab content has been sourced from - but doesn't contain any more information than the repository.

 If you want to look at the (relatively simple) application deployment manifests we're using here, you can check them out [in the repo directly](https://github.com/redhat-na-ssa/rhte-edge-lab-sno/tree/main/app){:target="_blank"}.
-If you want to see how the container image we're syncing in the `ImageStream` is built, you can head to [this other repository](https://github.com/RedHatGov/ingress-route-examples/tree/main/demo-application){:target="_blank"} I've worked on before.
+If you want to see how the container image we're using in the `Deployment` is built, you can head to [this other repository](https://github.com/RedHatGov/ingress-route-examples/tree/main/demo-application){:target="_blank"} I've worked on before.
 For our purposes, the application itself isn't super important.
 This isn't a very "edge" application, it's just a simple `hello-world`.
 It's written in Rust and designed to be incredibly light on resources, though, so it's convenient for our resource-constrained edge lab.
 The [entire program](https://github.com/RedHatGov/ingress-route-examples/blob/main/demo-application/hello-world/src/main.rs){:target="_blank"} is 26 lines of code - including whitespace.
 It was originally written to provide a very small example application to show off some specific behavior of the OpenShift Router for [a blog post](https://cloud.redhat.com/blog/a-guide-to-using-routes-ingress-and-gateway-apis-in-kubernetes-without-vendor-lock-in){:target="_blank"}.

 #### Selecting Clusters to Deploy To